Mario Parmisano: Career

 In 2014, Parmisano rejoined Di Meola's group for another European tour.

 In Argentina Mozarteum Argentino invited Parmisano and his Tango Jazz Trio (with Damián Vernis on bass) to perform at the Auditorio Juan Victoria, San Juan.

 Parmisano released his Forever Astor CD performing Piazzolla compositions, with his Argentinean Trio (Lucas Canel and Vernis), Abraham Laboriel, Paul Wertico, Bob Franceschini and Mike Pope.

 The Mozarteum Argentino organized a concert with Parmisano and Tango Jazz Trio at the Teatro Gran Rex, in Buenos Aires.
 In 2015 he played on Di Meola's release Elysium and the subsequent tour.
 Afterwards Parmisano presented an All Star Trio with Wertico and Pope, performing at the Victoria Auditorium and the Bebop Jazz Club in Buenos Aires.

 In August 2019, Mario was invited to perform at the Mexico Jazz Festival with Ivan Barrera (Bass) and Enrique Nativitas (Drums.

 October 2019, for first time in Madrid, at the Sala Clamores Jazz, with Alex Berta (Bass) and Juanma Barroso (Drums).

 January 2020, Mario presents Piazzolla´s Music in solo Piano, with 2 Concerts in Geneva and Zurich, Switzerland, also in Madrid.

 Release in all Digital Platforms the CD ¨Your Inner Power¨, all compositions by Mario, on Warner Chappell Music Argentina.

-2021, Mario release his latest CD ¨Piazzolla Centenario¨, and is invited by Guitarist Roman Miroshnichenko to perform in Russia, at the World of Guitar Festival, celebrating Piazzolla´s Centenary next to the Moscow Symphony Orchestra.
-Also perform his solo Piano project presenting his CD ¨Piazzolla Centenario¨, in several Jazz Clubs in Madrid.
+In 2021, Mario release his latest CD ¨Piazzolla Centenario¨, and is invited by Guitarist Roman Miroshnichenko to perform in Russia, at the World of Guitar Festival, celebrating Piazzolla´s Centenary next to the Moscow Symphony Orchestra.
+He also performed his solo Piano project presenting his CD ¨Piazzolla Centenario¨, in several Jazz Clubs in Madrid.